 Manhattan Foot Doctor Advice

 Nail fungus, also called tinea unguiumor onychomycosis, is considered a cosmetic issue by many but sometimes a thickened nail can create pressure and subsequently Toe pain and blisters.
-Thickened nails can also dig into the surrounding skin, causing an in-grown nail in need of evaluation by a Manhattan foot doctor.
+Thickened nails can also dig into the surrounding skin, causing an in-grown nail in need of evaluation by Dr. Solomon, a Manhattan foot doctor.
 You may be advised to try some self-care techniques to treat the toenail fungus condition if it becomes more uncomfortable such as applying tea tree oil.